Molly Cake

 How to store finished cake

-To freeze, you can make the cakes even a month in advance.
+If you want to make the cake ahead of time you can make the cakes even a month in advance.
 When you remove them from the oven, let them cool for about half an hour and then wrap them individually in plastic wrap.
 Then place them in a freezer bag, squeezing out all the excess air.

 Thanks so much for reading today’s post, if you have any questions just comment down below.
 Make sure to leave it in the comment section because I can’t answer in the rating section.